emmyileeva/Workbook-3/README.md

 - How to use `try-catch` to handle exceptions like invalid input
 - How to create a loop that lets the user interact with the program more than once
 - How to make small programs more user-friendly by adding retry options and messages
+- How to read a text file line by line using `Scanner` and `FileInputStream`
+- How to break code into multiple classes for clarity and reuse